xinau/1penrc/docs/man/1penrc.5.md

 # applied if not empty.
 mfa_token: <secret | "" >

 # Serial number of the virtual multi-factor authentication device.
-Required
-# when `mfa_token` isn't empty.
+If left
+# empty the serial number of the first device assigned to the current user
+# will be tried.
 mfa_serial_number: <string | "" >
 ```